 While complimenting the Thailand government on the use of Article 44 to allow for the immediate seizure of drunk drivers’ vehicles and a new system that will provide more accurate data collection – drunk driving offenders can also be detained for ‘attitude adjustment’ similar to human rights or political dissenters and draft constitution opponents – he said authorities needed to abandon its obsession with seasonal surges and focus on reducing Thailand road deaths all year round.

 Reviewing the country’s alcohol laws might be a start.
 As pointed out in Thailand Alcohol Law Changes Threaten Culinary Title, Enrich Others: ‘In most advanced countries, liquors with the highest percentage of alcohol receive the highest rate of tax, while beer and wine receive the lowest due to their lower alcohol level.
 In Thailand it’s the reverse: liquor receives the lowest tax rate while wine carries an exorbitant tax burden.’

-Feature video Sweet Mango
+Feature video Supplied

 - Car crash politics: Laws don’t touch rich in Thailand (CNBC)

 - Justice impaired (Bangkok Post)